-Combined Insurance has a life insurance product that may fit your needs.
-To learn more about it, visit our Family Life Protector site.
+Combined Insurance has life insurance products that may fit your needs.
+To learn more about them, visit our Family Life Protector site.

-This product is issued by Combined Insurance Company of America in all states, except New York.
-In New York, this product is issued by Combined Life Insurance Company of New York (Latham, NY).
+Product issued by Combined Insurance Company of America in all states, except New York.
+In New York, products issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America is not licensed and does not solicit business in New York.

 Get Covered For Individuals & Families

 Get protection from the hidden costs of accidents, illnesses and income disruption.